altizure/dev-docs/en/api.md

 ```
 query {
-  allProjects {
-    edges {
-      node {
+  support {
-        id
-        name
+    sizeToGigaPixel(width: 4000, height: 3000, numImg: 100)
   }
 }
-  }
-}
 ```

 Please click the action button to get the query results.
+This api call will compute how many giga pixels there are in 100 images at 4000x3000 resolution.

 ![API web UI](img/api_ui.png)